MIC.RO

 MARISSABEL GONZÁLEZ-CAMPOS

-Marissabel is currently finishing her bachelor’s degree in Industrial Microbiology with hopes to enroll in graduate school next fall semester.
+Marissabel has recently completed her bachelor’s degree in Industrial Microbiology (UPRM) and enrolled into the Biological Oceanographt MSc program at Department of Marine Sciences.
 She enjoys her time swimming or drawing and future topics that pique her interest are the symbiosis between zooplankton and ciliates, along with other ecological interactions at the microscopic level.